AshtonJ7/day-planner/README.md

 ## Description

 This is a simple calendar application that allows a user to save events for each hour of the work day.
+The user is able to save their event to local storage.
+The background colour of the application changes depending on what time of the day it is.

 ## Tech
 - HTML